L-o-A/SmartContracts/contracts/Readme.txt

 addNFTSupply(level, heroes, supply)
     - requires nft level, nft heroes, nft suppplies
     - only admin can access
+    - arguments supply and heros needs to be of equal length
     - sets supply of different heros for a particular level nft

+getNFTSupply(level)
+    - requires nft level
+    - returns (total supply, total consumed, heroes)

 pickNFTHero(level)
     - requires nft level
     - returns nft hero
     - picks nft hero for a particular level randomly
+    - this method is used during minting

 getNewNFTByLevel(level)
     - requires nft level
     - returns nft id
+    - check is supply is greater than consumed
     - creates a new nft
+    - it also populated attributes simultaneously
+    - this method is used during minting

 updateFees(capsuleTypes, fees)
     - requires capsules types
     - only admin can access
+    - checks arguments length are same
     - updates fee of nft minting from capsule of particular types

 validAdmin()